caindra/intro_typescript/README.md

 # 📘 Learning TypeScript from Scratch 🚀

 Welcome to my repository of TypeScript practices!
 Here, you'll find exercises and basic examples that cover essential TypeScript concepts and techniques.
 This repo is designed for anyone looking to learn and apply TypeScript practically.
+The exercises you'll find on the repository are from Fernando Herrera's course as part of the way to learn Angular.
+But first things first, let's start with TypeScript!

 ## 🧩 Contents